 5. What high schools send their students to Edison Academy?

-Annandale, Bryant, Edison, Falls Church, Hayfield, Lake Braddock, Lee, Mt.
-Vernon, Quander, South County, Stuart, West Potomac, West Springfield.
+The following schools may send students for part of their school day to study in selected programs offered at Edison Academy: Annandale, Bryant, Edison, Falls Church, Hayfield, Justice, Lake Braddock, Lewis, Mt.
+Vernon, Quander, South County, Stuart, West Potomac, and West Springfield.

 6. How do I get to the Academy during my school day?

 Bus transportation may be provided between the home base high school & Edison Academy.
 When bus transportation is not provided students may be allowed to drive their personal vehicles if permission is given by their base high school.

 7. Can I park my car at the Academy?

 Parking is limited.
 Students must apply for an Academy parking pass.
 Students without transportation from their base schools are given first priority for a parking pass.
 Contact the Academy office for information about parking fees and applications for passes.
 703-924-8100.